Gilandel/utils-commons/README.md

 Also, missing standard functional interfaces are provided to manage 2, 3 and 4 parameters.

-The catched exceptions (for *Throwable interfaces) are mapped into FunctionException (an extend of RuntimeException).
+The catched exceptions (for *Throwable interfaces) are re-mapped into the original exception (but without warning) or by default into FunctionException (an extend of RuntimeException).

 ```java
 // definition